selfage/generator_cli/README.md

 There are two runtime libs, [@selfage/web_service_client](https://github.com/selfage/web_service_client) to be used in web browsers for calling to backend services via HTTP, and [@selfage/service_handler](https://github.com/selfage/web_service_client) to be used in backend servers for implementing HTTP service handlers.

 Examples can be found under `test_data/generator/service`.
-E.g., `$ geneage -d test_data/generator/service/service`, `test_data/generator/service/service.json` is the input, and `test_data/generator/service/service.ts`, `test_data/generator/service/client.ts`, and `test_data/generator/service/handler.ts` are the output.
+E.g., `$ geneage test_data/generator/service/service`, `test_data/generator/service/service.json` is the input, and `test_data/generator/service/service.ts`, `test_data/generator/service/client.ts`, and `test_data/generator/service/handler.ts` are the output.

 `response` can only be a `message`. `body` refers to the HTTP body in a request, and it can be either `bytes` or another `message`.
 Both `response` and `body` fields are required.